furiosa-ai/wheel_repairer/README.md

 Options:
 - `-o`, `--output-dir`: Specify the output directory for repaired wheels (default: "repaired_wheels")
+- `--exclude`: Specify patterns of files to exclude (can be used multiple times)
 - `--dry-run`: Perform a dry run without making changes

 Example:
 ```
-wheel_repairer /path/to/your/wheel.whl --output-dir repaired --dry-run
+wheel_repairer /path/to/your/wheel.whl --output-dir repaired --exclude "*.so" "*.dylib" --dry-run
 ```

 ### As a Python Module